KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This $1 million simulator was our first simulator experience.
 Although 23 are in use, they do not have the realism of the CAE simulators we would see later.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
-While real "turbine house" can be logged in this simulator, apparently, it also causes real motion sickness.
+While real "turbine hours" can be logged in this simulator, apparently, it also causes real motion sickness.
 Ask them about the chickens hanging from the bottom.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)